MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-count-adjust-reclassify.md

 4. To verify the inventory counting, open the item card in question, and then, choose the **Phys.
 Inventory ledger Entries** action.

 ### <a name="to-calculate-the-expected-inventory-in-advanced-warehouse-configurations"></a>To calculate the expected inventory in advanced warehouse configurations
-Synchronise item ledger and warehouse before you perform the warehouse physical stock, otherwise the results you post to the physical stock journal and item ledger in the final part of the process will be the physical stock results combined with other warehouse adjustments for the items that were counted.
+Synchronise item ledger and warehouse before you perform the warehouse physical stock, otherwise the results you post to the physical inventory journal and item ledger in the final part of the process will be the physical stock results combined with other warehouse adjustments for the items that were counted.
 For more information, see [synchronise quantities in the item ledger and warehouse](inventory-how-count-adjust-reclassify.md#to-synchronize-the-adjusted-warehouse-entries-with-the-related-item-ledger-entries)

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Phys.
 Invt.
 Journal**, and choose the related link.
 2. Choose the **Calculate Inventory** action.
 The **Whse.
 Calculate Inventory** batch job request page opens.